 (b) At what time does the current through the resistor equal to the current through the inductor?

-Solution: This is an interesting and challenging question that from its result can be used to answer the AP Physics C questions on this topic.
+Solution: This is an interesting and challenging question whose solution can be used to address AP Physics C questions on this topic.

-As you noticed, this equation is exactly the same as the current equation in an $R-L$ series circuit.
+As you noticed, this equation is identical to the current equation in an RL series circuit.

-There are also some problems with inductance which is related to the RL series circuits.
+There are also some problems with inductance that is related to the RL series circuits.

 Author: Dr. Ali Nemati